Finish Nailer vs Framing Nailer: Everything You Need to Know

 • Perfect for detail work and finishing touches

-• Doesn’t overpower the subtler details
+• Do not overpower the subtler details

-• Compatible for any small nail
+• Compatible with any small nail

 Cons